EXPLAINER-Looking for loopholes: How could UK PM Johnson avoid delaying Brexit? | Devdiscourse

 Johnson has made what appears to be two contradictory statements: he will obey the law, but will not request an extension to Britain's scheduled Oct.
 31 exit.
-Junior Brexit minister James Duddridge was repeatedly asked by lawmakers in parliament on Thursday how the prime minister could do both.
-He said the government's "Plan A" was to get around the law by agreeing with a Brexit deal.
+His most senior adviser Dominic Cummings said there are loopholes in the law because lawyers are debating them.

-Under the so-called Benn Act, if by Oct.
-19, the government has not got parliamentary approval for a divorce deal with Brussels or for leaving the EU without a deal, Johnson must request a delay until Jan.
+Under the so-called Benn Act if, by Oct.
+19, the government has not won parliamentary approval for a divorce deal with Brussels or for leaving the EU without a deal, Johnson must request a delay until Jan.
 31, 2020.
 The act even gives a text of the letter he must send.
 So how could Johnson avoid a Brexit delay?

 However, Maugham says further preconditions need to be met before the divorce deal can be ratified and no-deal avoided.
 In particular, a separate law implementing the withdrawal agreement needs to be approved by parliament by Oct.
 31. He said there could be a scenario where lawmakers pass the divorce deal on or before Oct.
 19, and therefore Johnson is not required to write the letter, but then the subsequent legislation gets blocked in parliament and Britain leaves without a deal.

-"Once people realize our plans, there is a good chance we won't be offered a delay," the source was quoted as saying.
+"Once people realise our plans, there is a good chance we won’t be offered a delay," the source was quoted as saying.
+4) TWO CONFLICTING LAWS

 While the Benn Act requires Johnson to seek an extension to Brexit if parliament has not approved either a deal or leaving without a deal by Oct.
 19, a different law, the European Union Withdrawal Act, states Britain will leave the EU on Oct.
 31. It is not clear which of these laws takes precedence.